Ray is a licensed engineer in the Philippines. He loves to write about mathematics and civil engineering.

 1. Newton's First Law of Motion (Law of Inertia)

-Consider a passenger standing on a bus, which is running at a constant speed along a straight highway.
+Example: Consider a passenger standing on a bus that is running at a constant speed along a straight highway.
 When the driver suddenly steps on the brakes, the passenger is thrown forward.
 According to Newton's first law of motion, the passenger maintains his state of constant speed unless acted upon by an external force.
 To avoid being thrown forward, the passenger tries to grasp a part of the bus to hold him back.

 Two Parts of Newton's First Law of Motion

-Let us consider taking an object lying on a table as our example.
+Let us use an object lying on a table as our example.
 According to the first law of motion, this object will remain at rest.
-This state of rest can only be changed by applying an external force on the body such that it is a net force.
-The body is acted upon by two forces as it lies on the table.
-These are its weight and the upward reaction exerted by the table.
-But these two forces alone have a zero resultant, which means that there is o net force on the object.
+This state of rest can only be changed by applying an external force on the body, such that it is a net force.
+The body is acted upon by two forces as it lies on the table: These are its weight and the upward reaction exerted by the table.
+But these two forces alone have a zero resultant, which means that there is 0 net force on the object.
 The law implies that the smallest net force on the object will move it.

-In figure A above, the block of weight W is placed on a smooth surface, and it is acted upon by two equal and opposite horizontal forces.
+In figure A above, the block of weight (W) is placed on a smooth surface, and it is acted upon by two equal and opposite horizontal forces (F).
 The resultant of all thee forces on the block is zero, hence there is no net force.
 According to the first law, the block will remain at rest.

-In figure B, the same block is placed on a rough surface.
-Its weight W is balanced by the upward reaction R of the surface.
-A single force F is applied to the block, but the block does not move.
+In figure B above, the same block is placed on a rough surface.
+Its weight (W) is balanced by the upward reaction (R) of the surface.
+A single force (F) is applied to the block, but the block does not move.
 Because the surface is rough, there is a retarding force of friction which is directed to the left and which balances the force F. Hence, all the forces form a system of forces in equilibrium.
-There is no net force on the blocks, and it will remain at rest.
+There is no net force on the block, and it will remain at rest.

-Let us recall our experience when we are standing on a bus, which is at rest.
+Let us recall our experience of standing on a bus, which is at rest.
 Our body is also at rest.
 When the bus suddenly starts, we seem to be thrown backward.
 We are thrown backward relative to the bus, which is moving forward.
 Concerning the ground, however, we are trying to maintain our position at rest.

 Figure A above shows a block moving to the right with an initial velocity vo.
-When the force F directed to the right is applied to the block, the velocity is increased in magnitude, but the direction of motion is not changed.
+When the force F is directed to the left of the block, the velocity is increased in magnitude, but the direction of motion is not changed.
 This is true whenever the force is in the same direction as the velocity.

 The force of friction is hard to remove in any object.
 Even an object like an airplane flying through the air encounters air resistance.
-This is why we see no objects moving continuously if no forces are acting on the body.
-After a body has been put into motion, it will eventually stop due to the retarding force.
-However, following the thinking of Galileo, friction can be considered absent, in which case a body already moving will continue to move indefinitely at a constant speed along a straight line.
+This is why objects don't move continuously if no forces are acting on the body.
+After a body has been put into motion, it will eventually stop due to the retarding force of friction.
+However, following the thinking of Galileo, friction can sometimes be absent, in which case a body already moving will continue to move indefinitely at a constant speed along a straight line.

 2. Newton's Second Law of Motion (Law of Mass and Acceleration)

-The second of Newton's three laws of motion is known as Newton's second law of motion.
-Newton's second law of motion is also known as the law of mass and acceleration.
+The second of Newton's three laws of motion is also known as the law of mass and acceleration.

 3. Newton's Third Law of Motion

-a.
-A block is placed n a tabletop.
-Two equal and opposite forces are shown, F and -F. These two forces are exerted by the block and the table one each other.
-What the action is and what the reaction depends on which body is being considered.
+Figure A: A block is placed on a tabletop.
+Two equal and opposite forces are shown, F and -F. These two forces are exerted by the block and the table on each other.
+What the action is and what the reaction depends on depends upon which body is being considered.
 If we take the tabletop as the body, then F is the action and -F the reaction.
 The action is the force on the body under consideration, while the reaction is the force by the body on some other body.

-b.
-A hammer is driving a peg into the ground.
+Figure B: A hammer is driving a peg into the ground.
 The two bodies are in contact only during a short interval, and both of them may be moving together.
-At any instant during a short interval during contact, the action and reaction are equal even if the peg is being driven into the ground.
-If the hammer is taken as the body, the action is -F and the reaction by the hammer is F. On the other hand, if the peg is taken as the body, the action on it is F and the reaction by it is -F. There is also another pair of action-reaction forces between the peg and the ground, but we are talking only the hammer-peg pair of bodies.
+At any instant during a short interval of contact, the action and reaction are equal, even if the peg is being driven into the ground.
+If the hammer is taken as the body, the action is -F and the reaction by the hammer is F. On the other hand, if the peg is taken as the body, the action on it is F and the reaction by it is -F. (There is also another pair of action-reaction forces between the peg and the ground, but we are talking only the hammer-peg pair of bodies.)

-e.
-Two magnets with their north poles are facing each other.
+Figure E: Two magnets with their north poles are facing each other.
 In magnetism, like poles repel each other.
-The repulsive force exerted by on magnet on the other is equal and opposite to the repulsive force exerted by the second magnet on the first.
+The repulsive force exerted by one magnet on the other is equal and opposite to the repulsive force exerted by the second magnet on the first.
 This is true even if one magnet is stronger than the other.